killerdolp/2D-report-ALGO/Report.md

 	Hashmap.table <- newtable
 	Hashmap.table_size <- new_table_size
 ```
 When the the table exceed threshold ,`HM_RESIZETABLE` is used.
 This is to prevent excessive collisions and maintain efficiency , ensuring that the worse case $O(n)$ would never happen.
-This is done by getting all elements in HashMap ,  re-indexing the elements , and adding them to the new table.
+This is done by making the new table size twice as big, getting all elements in HashMap ,  re-indexing the elements , and adding them to the new table.

 ```
 FUNCTION HM_GETUSER(hashmap,useridkey)